nanthasnk/Glassdoor-Jobs-Salary-Prediction/README.md

 # Model Building
 Built a dataframe for our model with relevant columns.

 Transformed the categorical variables into dummy variables.
-In addition, splitted the data in train and test set
+In addition, the data is split into train and test set

 Performed Regression analysis using Linear Regression, Lasso Regression and Random Forest.
   -**Multiple Linear Regression**- BaseLine for the model